Motion to Take Note

 My Lords, I am full of admiration for the noble Baroness, Lady Neville-Rolfe, for her bravery in introducing this subject at this point in the Government’s management of the Brexit process and the ingenuity of her remarks in attempting to draw the House’s attention away from it.
 I draw the attention of the House to my entry in the register of interests, in particular my involvement in a number of small companies.
 This debate cannot be Brexit-free, but at least should be Brexit-lite.

 The noble Baroness referred to the inevitable focus on Brexit over the next 100 days.
 Whether we leave the EU on 31 October or not, it is not 100 days.
 It may be 1,000 days, or 10,000, while the future trading arrangements with the EU are agreed.
-The uncertainty and confusion over Brexit overshadows everything.
-It has united the CBI and the TUC; it is to be welcomed in some ways but regretted in others.
+The uncertainty and confusion over Brexit overshadow everything.
+They have united the CBI and the TUC; they are to be welcomed in some ways but regretted in others.

 The Government were unprepared for a no vote in the referendum and for the triggering of Article 50.
 We are now faced with the leadership contenders in a race to the bottom, competing to establish their macho credentials for contemplating leaving without a deal.
 As the noble Baroness, Lady Neville-Rolfe, acknowledged, even when Brexit is resolved, other issues are as important as tax if not more so.
 The more vibrant and vigorous a market is, the firmer regulation needs to be to address monopolistic and oligopolistic tendencies and to protect competition and the consumer.
 Other issues are education and training, migration and visa policy, and infrastructure.